WebGPU shader limits

 By the book limits

-Querying the WebGPU device is the regular way to know about some of the limits the shader language might have.
+Querying the WebGPU device is the regular way to know about some of the limits of the adapter/device we have running.
 It gives developers the device reported maximum values for certain things like the maximum storage buffer binding size and maximum invocations per workgroup etc.

 These queried limits are the ones that change between devices, and naturally do not cover all the limits that we are bound to.
 For instance a lot of the limits come from WebGPU and WGSL specs and these are often the minimum limits that the implementations must support.